peranakanfrancis/mary/content/en/post/15-10-23/index.md

 ---
 title: '28th Sunday in Ordinary Time'
-subtitle: 'TThe Visitation of Holy Mary, Mother of God'
+subtitle: 'The Visitation of Holy Mary, Mother of God'
 summary: 'The Visitation of Holy Mary, Mother of God'
 authors:
 - admin